pypm/home/docs/studies/index.md

 health regons.
 At the beginning of November, new restrictions came into force in Vancouver, and the data now shows a decline in transmission rate for Vancouver Coastal and Fraser Health regions, as well as a reduction for Vancouver Island.
-The data does not indicate a significant reduction in growth rate for the Interior.
+The data does not indicate a significant reduction in growth rate for the Interior or Northern regions.

 ### December 6, 2020: [16 German states](germany20201206/index.md)